You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 Stefan: What was the result of these workshops?
 What was the biggest benefit you and your team took away from the workshops?

-Finally, and as one of the main results, using selected Ikigai game questions to find out about our group’s own as part of the company’s mission and vision that was an interesting way to do that, even sometimes a challenging one.
+Finally, and as one of the main results, using selected Ikigai game questions to find out about our group’s own as part of the company’s mission and vision was an interesting way to do that, even sometimes a challenging one.
 Here you as facilitator helped us a lot and with number-based voting on some questions we got it right then.
 For me the most interesting part of the day.

 Stefan: Now, let me know a little bit about yourself.
 Why did you choose to move to Japan?
 And what do you like most about being here in Japan?